mcncm/hafnia/README.md

 ## For your quantum computing infrastructure
 Please email `cavy` dash `lang` dash `support` at `mit` dot `edu`.

-# Interfacing with other languages
+# Interfacing with scripting languages

 ## Python
 You can call the Cavy compiler from Python through